DHTMLX/gantt-docs/data/desktop/extensions_list.md

 dhtmlxGantt includes a set of extensions which add extra functionality to the standard behavior.

-To use an extension, you should include the extension code file on the page.
-Code files of extensions reside in the **ext** folder of the gantt codebase.
+To use an extension, you should activate the plugin with the help of the [gantt.plugins](api/gantt_plugins.md) method.

 Advanced drag-n-drop
 ----------------------